sages-health/openessence/README.md

 This will install all necessary dependencies, run a build, start the server, and launch OpenESSENCE in your web browser.
 Default credentials are admin/admin.

-If the bower install fails due to a file being locked, try the following commands
+If the `bower install` fails due to a file being locked, try the following commands

     bower cache clean
     bower install --force
     bower prune

-Run gulp build at least once.
-You can run gulp server to re-build script everytime, or you can simply run node server.js to quickly start the server and still have auto-refresh on HTML,javascript, and css changes.
+Run `gulp build` at least once.
+You can run gulp server to re-build script everytime, or you can simply run `node server.js` to quickly start the server and still have auto-refresh on HTML,javascript, and css changes.

 ## Map Setup

-THIS IS COMPLETELY OPTIONAL
+> This is a completely optional step

 By default we do not use a background map layer.
 However, we do use [Leaflet](http://leafletjs.com/) for our mapping.
 If you want to set up a proper GIS base layer, use the
 [following guide from OpenMapTiles](https://openmaptiles.org/docs/) to set up the tile server.